PTFE slide bearings are being used in an increasing number of structures over more traditional methods of accommodating movement.

 - Next, we look at the maximum loading at each location to specify whether we need reinforced PTFE (our AF115) or Virgin PTFE (our AF001), a recessed type bearing or surface mount.

-- With this information we can then design individual bearings for each location, working with the steel specification of the contractor to ensure full compliance to their requirements.
+- With this information we can then design individual bearings for each location, working with the steel specification of the contractor to ensure full compliance with their requirements.
 Misalignment and thermal insulation are also checked off, though these are rarely an issue on new structures such as Ashton Gate.

 - Once our quote has been approved on a technical and commercial level, we move onto manufacture, which is generally the easy part.